Our Research

 How will CROCUS gather community input?

-In end of the first year of the project, CROCUS will start engaging with citizens and communities and connecting them with researchers.
-We will rely on communities to provide their on-the-ground experience to help design experiments and understand resulting observations and models, ask the most meaningful questions, critique findings, codesign future scenarios, and help disseminate results.
-Additionally, there will be frequent community engagement workshops.
+We rely on communities to provide their on-the-ground experience to help design experiments and understand resulting observations and models, ask meaningful questions, and help disseminate results.